respeecher/auto-odoo/README.md

 - As root, run `./setup.sh`.
 This will create a user called odoo-docker, copy the installation into that user's home directory, generate an ssh key for the user, and install a systemd service to control auto-odoo.

-- As root, run `crontab -e` and make a cron entry like `13 4 * * * /home/odoo-docker/odoo-docker/backup.sh`
+- As root, run `crontab -e` and make a cron entry like `13 4 * * * /home/odoo-docker/odoo-docker/backup.sh` (to run
-  (to run backups at 4:13AM every day).
-Auto Odoo will briefly go down for backups, so you should schedule them for a time when it will not be used much.
+  backups at 4:13AM every day).
+Schedule backups late at night because Auto Odoo will briefly go down for them.
+  Also, schedule it at a significantly different time from certificate auto-renewal so that these two processes will never overlap.

 - As root, run `systemctl start auto-odoo` to start Odoo.